 The slums of Vyasarpadi have been infamous for crime and its decrepit status.
-For the longest time, children were an extension of the working class and girls who hit adolescence were bound to get married in order to “protect” them.
+For the longest time, children were an extension of the working class, and girls who hit adolescence were bound to get married to 'protect' them.
 In a community that still struggles with these issues and is at the brink of change, Marthal was a ray of hope.
 Having passed the UPSC prelims, she and the rest of her community were sure that she was going to change the way people looked at Vyasarpadi.

 Unfortunately, while Marthal was preparing for the next round of exams, her father fell ill and she had to pause her dreams to ensure that her family had a steady source of income.
-While her work allows for her to play only during the weekends, Marthal ensures that she doesn’t miss out on it since football helps her feel rejuvenated.
+While her work allows her to play only during the weekends, Marthal ensures that she doesn’t miss out on it since football helps her feel rejuvenated.

-Here’s wishing Marthal all the very best!
+Here’s wishing Marthal all the very best

 You can give more children like Marthal the chance at a brighter future.
 Donate to CRY by clicking here.